GoogleCloudPlatform/magic-modules/README.md

 often minor differences- the naming of a field, or whether it's required or not.

 You can find them under the folder for a product, with the name `{{tool}}.yaml`.
-For example, Ansible's overrides for Cloud SQL are present at `products/sql/ansible.yaml`
+For example, Terraform's overrides for Cloud SQL are present at `products/sql/terraform.yaml`

 You can find a full reference for each tool under `overrides/{{tool}}/resource_override.rb` and `overrides/{{tool}}/property_override.rb`, as well as some other tool-specific